Expert Advice On Improving Your Home

 • What repairs would you recommend for this situation, and why?
 Your contractor may offer options such as carbon fiber, wall anchors, and steel piers.
 Asking allows you to compare suggested solutions between companies.

-• Can you provide a complete written cost estimate and project scope?
-Getting the details in writing helps protect you from unexpected expenses.
+• Can you provide a cost estimate and project scope in writing?
+Be sure to get quotes in writing to protect yourself from unexpected costs.

 • What financing options do you offer?
 Many providers offer payment plans for larger foundation projects.